 Boohoo animal welfare policy

-Similarly to its sister brands, Boohoo makes no mention of an Animal Welfare Policy in its website thus suggesting they don’t try to minimise animal suffering.
+Similarly to its sister brands, Boohoo makes no mention of an Animal Welfare Policy on its website, thus suggesting they don’t try to minimise animal suffering.

 They don’t use fur, angora or exotic animal skin and hair, but like most brands, they continue to use leather and wool.
 Boohoo also fail to trace any animal product to the first range of production.